Aconcagua Normal Route Expedition

 Great idea!
 Mendoza is a fun city and a good place to rest from traveling before heading into the mountains.
 We can make hotel reservations for you or help with recommendations.
 Mendoza is the largest city in the region and the center of the largest wine producing area in Latin America, famous for its Malbec and other red wines.
 Mendoza is also famous as an epicurean destination with many great restaurants.
 There are also a number of museums in Mendoza.
 Take a winery tour or two and eat your way around town.
 Sounds like a pleasant way to spend a little free time!

-- More than 15 years’ experience on Aconcagua.
+- Decades of experience on Aconcagua.

 - Hotels and select restaurant meals included